dotnet/systemweb-adapters/README.md

 This project provides a collection of adapters that help migrating from `System.Web.dll` based ASP.NET projects to ASP.NET Core projects.
 The adapters currently include:

 - `Microsoft.AspNetCore.SystemWebAdapters`: Subset of the APIs from `System.Web.dll` backed by `Microsoft.AspNetCore.Http` types
+- `Microsoft.AspNetCore.SystemWebAdapters.CoreServices`: Support for adding services to ASP.NET Core applications to enable migration efforts
-- `Microsoft.AspNetCore.SystemWebAdapters.Extensions`: Support for adding services to ASP.NET Core and Framework applications to enable migration efforts
+- `Microsoft.AspNetCore.SystemWebAdapters.FrameworkServices`: Support for adding services to ASP.NET Framework applications to enable migration efforts

 These adapters help enable large scale, incremental migration from ASP.NET to ASP.NET Core.
 For more details on incremental migration from ASP.NET to ASP.NET Core, please see the [documentation](docs).